KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
 6. Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
 7. Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+8. Found 'XMLHttpRequest' in file `jquery-3.2.1.min.js`: Replace it with built-in fetch.
-8. Found 'MagicMirror2' in file `installer.sh`: Replace it with `MagicMirror²`.
+9. Found 'MagicMirror2' in file `installer.sh`: Replace it with `MagicMirror²`.
+10. Found 'XMLHttpRequest' in file `jsmpeg.min.js`: Replace it with built-in fetch.

 ## [MMM-RVV by sebikolon](https://github.com/sebikolon/MMM-RVV)